Space Mission Analysis and Design (SMAD): Orbit Design with ModelCenter (Part 1 of 3)

 Upon completion of this tutorial, you will be able to:

-• Generate Parametric Studies using the STK Analyzer capability to narrow down ranges of orbital parameters.
+• Generate parametric studies to narrow down ranges of orbital parameters

-• Generate Carpet Plots using the STK Analyzer capability to identify the optimal combination of variables to design an orbit that best fits your mission requirements.
+• Generate Contour Plots to identify the optimal combination of variables to design an orbit that best fits your mission requirements

 Using the starter scenario

 You have the option of either using a starter scenario, which has a constellation of volcanoes already set up for use, or creating a new scenario and building out the constellation yourself.
+The scenario is saved as a visual data file (VDF).
 If you wish to manually build out your scenario, skip to the Building your scenario section.

 Downloading the starter VDF